web3labs/crux/README.md

 ## Getting started

-The best way to start is to run the
+The best way to start is to run the Crux
-[7 Nodes Quorum example](https://github.com/blk-io/quorum-examples) that uses Crux.
+[7 Nodes Quorum example](https://github.com/blk-io/quorum-examples).
 This is a fork of the JP Morgan version.

 If you you'd prefer to run just a client, you can build using the below instructions and run as per the below.